 2. Play with Finger Staccato

-This is a great piano finger exercise that actually takes a little time to figure out.
+This is one of the best piano finger exercises that actually takes very little time to figure out.

 In essence, you’ll play notes of your passage or notes of a scale in a staccato that comes primarily from your finger.